• Skip to primary navigation

 • Candy: Feel free to substitute your favorite holiday candy.
 I love the red and green M&Ms to give it a Christmas flair, and the peanut butter cups for taste!

-overhead view of the ingredients in this Reindeer Food Recipe (Christmas Puppy Chow)
+overhead photo of the ingredients in this reindeer food recipe

 This Christmas Puppy Chow is really easy to make, but as always, we'll walk through the steps together to ensure your success - and don't forget to watch the video!